Why and where to buy in the Central Algarve

 Armação de Pêra

-Armação de Pêra is another popular destination – both for holidaymakers and for those seeking Central Algarve property.
+Around the next headline or two from Albufeira is Armação de Pêra.
+It’s another popular destination – both for holidaymakers and for those seeking Central Algarve property.

 The closest Blue Flag beach to Guia is around a ten-minute drive away, at Galé.
 This west-facing beach offers watersports and a small selection of bars and restaurants.
 For more peace and quiet, try nearby Armação de Pêra, or for nightlife and more hustle and bustle, head to Albufeira.
 Both of these resorts are only around 15 minutes away by car.